Christianity in Singapore: Nontrinitarianism

-There are also various nontrinitarian congregations in Singapore, such as the Church of Jesus Christ of Latter-day Saints and the True Jesus Church.
-Other groups have been subject to varying degrees of restriction, most notably Jehovah's Witnesses and the Unification Church.
+There are also various nontrinitarian congregations in Singapore, such as the Church of Jesus Christ of Latter-day Saints (LDS, "Mormons") and the True Jesus Church.
+While these groups are recognised by the state, other groups have been subject to varying degrees of restriction, most notably the Jehovah's Witnesses (JW) and the Unification Church (UC, "Moonies"), who are deemed as cults.

 Education and schools

 A Pew Center study about religion and education around the world in 2016, found that between the various Christian communities, Singapore outranks other nations in terms of Christians who obtain a university degree in institutions of higher education (67%).